-The European Climate Foundation is pleased to announce the establishment of an advisory council— an illustrious group of leaders from government, academia, industry and civil society to provide ongoing advice to the CEO and ECF Board on strategic directions and themes.
+The European Climate Foundation (ECF) is pleased to announce the establishment of an advisory council— an illustrious group of leaders from government, academia, industry and civil society to provide ongoing advice to the CEO and ECF Board on strategic directions and themes.

 The Advisory Council has been established by the ECF advisory board to:

 - Provide advice on the ECF’s strategy to the ECF management and Board;

 - Facilitate collaboration between the ECF and the wider academic, business and political community;